DamienGeorges/CIMENT/CIMENT/Froggy_R_parallel/R_parallel_programming_on_froggy.md

 simple_vector_shuffling.oar                   100%  607     0.6KB/s   00:00
 ```

-Then we have to log on froggy
+Then we have to log on Froggy
 ```console
 > ssh froggy
 Last login: Mon Oct 27 17:57:39 2014 from killeen.ujf-grenoble.fr